fjmiller/HomeAssistant/Entity_Monitor/README.md

 # Entity Health Check
 This configuration keeps track dynamically of all devices with entities reporting state as unknown, unavailable or dead.
-It includes template sensors, group for exluding devices, a lovelace card to display entities in error and a NodeRed flow for notifications.
+It includes template sensors, a group for exluding devices, a lovelace card to display entities in error and a NodeRed flow for notifications.

 # How To Install
 ## Dependencies